 I have probably only told five partners about my psoriasis and each time I’d say it didn’t bother me, that I wasn’t really phased by it.
 It couldn’t have been further from the truth but I thought the more fuss I made about it the more I was highlighting what a huge issue it was.
 In turn, they may have seen it that way too.

 If you’re not already at ease with your physical condition then it is probably already holding you back.
 It’s so important to be mindful of the fact that everyone is facing their own battles and whilst yours is no different, you don’t have to live in the shadows of it.
 Be bold and take control of your future, don’t let your condition control you.
-Before you know it, time passes you by and you realise you’ve spent far too long weighed down by issues that were not worth it.
+Before you know it, time passes you by and you realize you’ve spent far too long weighed down by issues that were not worth it.

 Whatever your physical condition is, you’re not undatable to someone else.
 It comes down to having enough confidence in yourself and your other qualities to see past your own condition so others can too.